utsavudhungana/SynapsegGitIntegrate/Add_retrieve_acr.md

 - Pre-requisite: Create Container Registry in Azure within your resource group.
+Az Cli and Docker Cli is needed.
 - Created [this](push_dir.sh) shell script which will push the content of a specified directly as docker image to container registry.
 - Make sure to get access to container regirstry before running the script.
 Run the script with this values:
 ![image](https://github.com/user-attachments/assets/b5d1afa1-404d-4317-b862-4925b3de93ed)